 “All of us will become carers or will have someone caring for us at some point.
 It does not discriminate whether you are rich or poor.
 It affects each one of us,” says Anil.

 Since its establishment in 2012, the organisation has primarily focused its work in South Asia and has received two UK Aid Direct grants for projects in Nepal and Bangladesh.
 In this region, caring responsibilities are generally undertaken by women; 93% of carers engaged by Carers Worldwide in Bangladesh are women.
-The lack of support networks combined with the gender inequality present in South Asia – countries in the region rank in the bottom third for women’s economic participation, educational attainment and health – means that female carers are doubly marginalised; excluded from mainstream society due to their gender and role as carers.
+The lack of support networks combined with the gender inequality present in South Asia – countries in the region rank in the bottom third for women’s economic participation, educational attainment and health (link opens in new window to weforum.org) – means that female carers are doubly marginalised; excluded from mainstream society due to their gender and role as carers.

 Caring responsibilities mean that they often end up impoverished and unable to maintain their own health and wellbeing.
 During its Nepal project, it was found that 69% of carers had a physical health issue due to the strain of their caring responsibilities.